-A quorum is two-thirds of the voting Committee members then seated, and is required for the Committee to vote or conduct its business.
-An affirmative vote of a majority of the voting members then seated is necessary for any formal action or decision of the Committee other than the decision to submit a minority opinion of the Committee to the Governing Body and the Board.
-A minority opinion may be submitted to the Governing Body and Board if at least two of the voting Committee members vote in support of the minority opinion.
+A quorum is two-thirds of the members then in office, and is required for the Committee to vote or conduct its business.
+An affirmative vote of a majority of the members then in office is necessary for any formal action or decision of the Committee other than the decision to submit a minority opinion of the Committee to the Governing Body and the Board.
+A minority opinion may be submitted to the Governing Body and Board is at least three Committee members vote in support of the minority opinion.